 This program provides assistance to informal caregivers – spouses, adult children, other family members, friends and neighbors, in their efforts to care for an older person who needs help with everyday tasks.
-This can include certain aspect of personal care, such as, bathing, dressing, and grooming, as well as, housekeeping, errands, grocery shopping, providing meals, transportation, home repairs, financial support, emotional support and companionship.
+This may include certain aspect of personal care, such as, bathing, dressing, and grooming, as well as, light housekeeping, errands, grocery shopping, providing meals, transportation, monitoring, supervision, and companionship.
 Because of the assistance received, this older person with chronic illnesses or disabilities is able to remain in their home, instead of being placed in residential facility.

 Available services include: